-An increasing number of PlayStation 4 users have complained about an issue where the PS4 system turns off immediately after it’s turned on – a.k.a Blue Light of death.
-With this issue, the console light blinks red or blue – a signal that your console will soon be shutting down suddenly.
-Some other users have experienced also the abrupt shutting down of the device during gameplay.
+An increasing number of PlayStation 4 users have complained about an issue in which the PS4 system turns off immediately after it is turned on – also known as the Blue Light of Death.
+With this issue, the console light blinks red or blue, signaling that your console will soon shut down unexpectedly.
+Some users have also experienced the abrupt shutdown of the device during gameplay.

-There are a couple of reasons liable for this issue.
-Firstly, it could be from your power connection or ports.
-A faulty hard drive can also be the reason for the sudden shutdown of your console.
-Software problems aren’t new – this makes it very likely for a bug or issues within the system software to cause the PlayStation 4 to turn off by itself.
-Another major reason could be a fault from the Accelerated Processing Unit (APU), which consists of the CPU and the GPU.
-The APU issue mainly occurs because some units have been poorly soldered.
-The APU cannot be repaired or replaced.
-This is because APU units are made uniquely for each PS4 console and cannot be easily found on the market.
+There are a couple of reasons responsible for this issue.
+Firstly, it could stem from issues with your power connection or ports.
+A faulty hard drive can also cause your console to shut down suddenly.
+Software problems are not a new phenomenon; therefore, a bug or issue within the system software could feasibly cause the PlayStation 4 to turn itself off.
+Another prominent reason might pertain to faults within the Accelerated Processing Unit (APU), comprised of the CPU and the GPU.
+These APU problems often arise when some units have been poorly soldered.
+Unfortunately, APUs cannot be repaired or replaced, as they are uniquely crafted for each PS4 console and are not easily sourced from the market.

-This guide will show you various ways you can troubleshoot your PlayStation 4 to solve the sudden shutdown issue.
-These fixes basically include checking the power supply, hard disk and utilizing the safe mode as suggested by Sony.
+This guide will show various ways to troubleshoot your PlayStation 4 to solve the sudden shutdown issue.
+These fixes basically include checking the power supply and hard disk, and utilizing safe mode as suggested by Sony.

 Checking the Power Connection

 - Turn off the PS4 completely by pressing the power button for at least 7 seconds – it will beep twice to indicate it’s been completely turned off.

 - Disconnect the power cable of the console from your electrical outlet.

 - Check the power words and all the other cords connected to see if there is anything unusual going on.
 If you have any spares, you can replace your cables to verify if the problem is indeed from the power connection.
 You can look into the various ports to see if there’s anything clogged in there.

 Checking the Hard Drive